 Some load boards are "free" for carriers to use but include integrated Freight Bill Factoring for loads booked through the platform.
 Like most web-based services, each load board offers a different membership plan, with various tools, logins, and passwords.

 Many users employ more than one load board to book freight.
-This strategy can cause confusion and is inefficient as users waste time searching through multiple sources and still not guaranteeing that your trucks will get covered.
+This strategy can cause confusion and is inefficient as users waste time searching through multiple sources and still not guaranteeing that their trucks will get covered.

 The best way to determine which load board is best for your business is to examine the different types of load boards, tools, and the various benefits they offer carriers, brokers, and shippers alike.